Cataglyphis: Navigational behaviour

 In the Sahara, ants live where no bushes or clumps of grass are available to protect them, and where tracks are covered by wind-blown sand in seconds.
 The midday sun is so hot that even the permanent residents, sand lizards, insects, and a few birds, have to take shelter, but this is when, for not much more than an hour, Cataglyphis spp. are to come out of their underground nests and forage.
 They can withstand higher temperatures than any other insects.
 They pour out on to the sand and search for insects that have died of heat stress.
-Each ant dashes about in zigzag patterns, but as soon as one is lucky enough to find a tiny insect corpse, it has to get it back to the nest fast before the ant dies of the heat.
+Each ant dashes about in zigzag patterns, but as soon as one is lucky enough to find a tiny insect corpse, it has to get it back to the nest quickly before the ant dies of the heat.
 It does not retrace the zig-zagging path of its outward journey; even if a scent trail made this possible, such a route would be time-wasting.
 Instead, it runs in a straight line directly back to its nest hole.

 On its outward journey, it zig-zags right and left.
 Every time it changes direction, it lifts its head and wheels around to take a bearing on the sun.
 In addition, it has to remember how far it went on each straight run.
 When time to head for home, it has to sum all these data and come out with the precise direction needed.
 Some outward journeys take an ant a quarter of an hour, with sun sightings every few seconds.

 In an experiment, individual ants were fitted with an apparatus that blocked direct sight of the sun, while giving a false impression of where the sun was, using a mirror.
 When these ants headed for home, they dashed off to a point in the desert displaced by just the amount that the mirror had shifted the sun's position.

 Like ants in the Crematogaster genus, Cataglyphis workers can raise their gaster (abdomen) to a vertical position in an acrobat manner.
 This behavior may serve as a defensive gesture in Crematogaster (acrobat) ants, but in Cataglyphis this is thought to improve mobility in desert habitats.